Event Recap

 A Snapshot of our Preschools this Year

-A Snapshot of our Preschools this Year 2560 1707 Ken Story
+A Snapshot of our Preschools this Year 2560 1707 Chelsea DeLong

 From a pajama- piñata party to food bazaars, from balloon parties to buildings, our preschoolers have expanded their minds and horizons all while exploring their imaginations.
 While these moments are now memories, and some of these children are graduates, we wanted to take a trip down memory lane and share with you a few wonderful moments from our two preschools this past school year.